libuv/libuv/README.md

 To use ninja for build on ninja supported platforms, run:

     $ ./gyp_uv.py -f ninja
-    $ ninja -C out/Debug  -- for debug build OR
+    $ ninja -C out/Debug     #for debug build OR
     $ ninja -C out/Release